amitjohney/sylvatest/docs/cosign.md

 h     Print this Help.
 ```

-For example, to create a key pair in a givent Gitlab proect and promote it at the group level:
+For example, to create a key pair in a givent GitLab proj-ect and promote it at the group level:

 ```shell
 $ ./groups-keys.sh -c 57260766 63142339